 when the social template of the community is not reflected in the government, dissonance occurs, (Smith, 2009)

-Conclusion
+Chapter 7: Theological Framework (or shift it up).

 History, despite its wrenching pain, Cannot be unlived, but if faced with courage, need not be lived again. —Maya Angelou, “On the pulse of morning” (Pemberton, 2012, p.
 202).

+Rationale for Transformational Conversation or Action-reflection Theological approach

 According to Gray (2014), in Action Research and Change, “the action researcher becomes directly involved in the research process as a change agent, devoted not only to studying organizations, communities and process, but also to improving them” (p.328) .